vidyalathabadde/Cholesky_Decomposition/guided_Cholesky_Decomposition_OpenMPMigration/README.md

 # `Cholesky_Decomposition` Sample

-This sample illustrates the read, write, update & capture clauses for the atomic directive.
+This sample illustrates the  factorization of a matrix into a product of matrices.
 The original OpenACC source code is migrated to OpenMP to Offload on Intel® Platforms.

 | Area                  | Description
 |:---                       |:---